Temporal Empirical Dynamic Modeling

 Install the stable version:

-install.packages("tEDM", dep = TRUE)
+install.packages("tEDM", dep = TRUE)or developed version:

 install.packages("tEDM",